A 19th-century Normandy chateau offering spacious suites, a self-catering cottage, vast grounds and great kids facilities in school holidays”

 The mansion, set in 4 acres of parkland, started life as a hideaway for the mistress of a Parisian socialite and, as you twist your way here along country lanes, you can see why.
 But once you find it, the fun begins.
 School holidays are particularly great, when families can stay on an all-inclusive basis and there are plenty of treats for little ones: Easter egg hunts, games in a woodland den, a toy-filled marquee and a splash pool on the lawn in summer, plus lots of workshops (finger-painting, cake-baking...).
 Throughout the rest of the year, stays are B&B and there's more of an adult vibe - aperitifs served on leather sofas by a roaring fire, candlelit suppers beside the piano, and BBQs outside on the terrace.
-Choose either an antique-furnished suite or a self-catering cottage as your relaxing retreat, and the only sound likely to disturb your slumber is the gentle hooting of the owls outside.
-There are generally plenty of other guests to fraternise with, but if not you’ll enjoy Jon's easy company and the beautiful surroundings.
+Choose either an antique-furnished suite or the self-catering cottage as your relaxing retreat, and the only sound likely to disturb your slumber is the gentle hooting of the owls outside.
+There are generally plenty of other guests to fraternise with, and two charming cockapoos to meet, you’ll enjoy Jon's easy company and the beautiful surroundings.

 - An idyllic location in rolling countryside, near the cathedral city of Coutances, Mont St Michel, Bayeux and the sandy D-Day Beaches

 - Lashings of space, whether in the 4 suites, the stable cottage or outside

 - Tasty communal evening feasts and there are separate kids’ suppers at 5pm

 - Swings, bikes, games and a sandpit mean children will have a whale of a time; dogs are also very welcome

 - The atmosphere is unfussy and homely, with a TV room, a help-yourself bar and snacks, and tea and coffee in the kitchen